grant-tm/Minecraft-Server/README.md

 ### Step 5.
 Connect

-Open the Minecraft client and ensure you are using version 1.19.4 (newer versions may not work)
+Open the Minecraft client and ensure you are using version 1.19.4 (newer versions may not work).

-Select **Multiplayer**, then **Direct Connect**, and paste the public ip from the previous step.
+Select **Multiplayer**, select **Direct Connection**, paste the public ip from the previous step in the **Server Address** box, and select **Connect**.

-Select **Connect**.

-Congratulations, you are now connected to your own Minecraft server.
+Congratulations, you are now connected to your own Minecraft server!

-NOTE: It will take several minutes after terraform completes for the Minecraft server to finish booting.
+NOTE: It will take several minutes after Terraform completes for the Minecraft server to finish booting and allow connections.